-All staff members receive conflicts of interest training and are required to give a quarterly undertaking confirming their understanding of the Firm's conflicts of interest policy, including disclosing any personal conflicts such as their personal trading activities, the receipt of gifts, benefits or entertainment and outside business interests.
+All staff members receive conflicts of interest training and are required to attest quarterly to Compliance that they understand the Firm's conflicts of interest policy, including disclosing any personal conflicts such as their personal trading activities, the receipt of gifts, benefits or entertainment and outside business interests.

-The Firm has an order aggregation and allocation policy which governs the management of buy and sell orders across accounts sharing the same investment strategy; aiming to ensure fairness to clients through consistency in transaction prices and equitable allocation of part-dealt orders.
+The Firm has an order aggregation and allocation policy which governs the management of buy and sell orders across accounts sharing the same investment strategy, aiming to ensure fairness to clients through consistency in transaction prices and equitable allocation of part-dealt orders.
 The policy's implementation and adherence to it is overseen by the Firm's Operations and Compliance teams.

-The ESGSS Committee comprises staff members from the broad range of departments at the Firm, and includes the CEO who is also the Chief Investment Officer.
-The structure of the Committee was deliberate with a view to ensuring the widest involvement in policy-making, but also to engender a consistent dissemination and implementation of policies and procedures throughout the organisation; aiming to minimise the risk of conflicting activities occurring.
+The ESG Committee comprises staff members from the broad range of departments at the Firm, and includes the CEO who is also the Chief Investment Officer.
+The structure of the Committee ensures broad involvement in policymaking and is designed to engender the consistent dissemination and implementation of policies and procedures throughout the organisation, aiming to minimise the risk of conflicting activities occurring.

 Staff members are required to obtain prior approval from Compliance before engaging in any employment outside of their employment with the Firm.
-Staff members are also required to obtain the prior approval of Compliance before taking an interest in any outside business organisation, and in particular before becoming a director, an officer or adviser to a company or any other entity whether or not it is a paid position.
+Staff members are also required to obtain approval from Compliance prior to taking an interest or accepting an appointment in any outside business, and in particular before becoming a director, an officer or adviser to a company, charity, or any other entity, whether it is a paid position.